 Recovery time after glaucoma surgery varies per patient and per surgery, but most patients heal within 3 to 6 weeks.
 Reserve the day after the surgery for recovery time.
 During the rest of the recovery time, it’s generally recommended that postoperative glaucoma patients avoid strenuous activity.
 This type of activity includes heavy lifting, exercise, stressful work, etc.

 The day of and the day after surgery, it’s best to coordinate and pre-plan any rides and transportation that you will need.
 Beyond that, like recovery time, when you can begin driving after glaucoma surgery will depend on the patient or the surgery, with some patients reporting that they feel comfortable driving within a week, and others prefer to wait for up to two months.

-However, there is some risk of infection after surgery.
+With any procedure there is some small risk of infection after surgery.
 Some common precautions that most doctors recommend their patients take to avoid infection and other issues after glaucoma surgery include:

 - Don’t rub or scratch your eyes.
 It’s common for vision to be blurry for a few days after glaucoma surgery, as well as for your eyes to sometimes feel itchy.
 Whatever you do, resist the temptation to rub or scratch your eyes.

 - Take all prescribed eye drops.
 These eye drops can help soothe the aforementioned itchiness and stave off infections.

 - Avoid heavy lifting and strenuous activity.
 While no one is asking you to spend the next few weeks on the couch, it’s wise to avoid the gym during recovery time.
 If your job requires heavy lifting, you may need to request additional time off of work or request other assignments while you recover.